The Bob Feller Act of Valor Scholarship Program

 The foundation’s ongoing mission is to acknowledge and support the sacrifices made by service members, veterans and their families.
 As part of this commitment, the foundation will provide scholarships designed to provide financial support for our service members, veterans, or students of military families, according to the guidelines of the scholarship program.

-The deadline to submit scholarship applications for the 2020/2021 school year is Tuesday, September 1, 2020.
-Recipients will be notified by mail and presented with the award at the annual Bob Feller Act of Valor Awards Ceremony in Washington DC on November 19, 2020.
+The deadline to submit scholarship applications for the 2020/2021 school year is October 1, 2020.
+Recipients will be notified by mail and announced during the the annual Bob Feller Act of Valor Awards Ceremony in Washington DC on November 19, 2020.

 Through the unique intersection of baseball and the US Navy, the Bob Feller Act of Valor Foundation recognizes and honors those who support our nation.
 Using the Bob Feller story, the foundation educates the youth of today about the lessons of citizenship, service to one’s country, and sacrifice in times of great national need.